 In the corporate world, learning from books enabled me to move up in the ranks from a humble beginning to a senior position.
 I’ve used that same process to discover and apply the advice taught by respected writing teachers.

 ➨How much do you charge?

 Nada!
 Unless you buy me coffee, purchase one of my workbooks, or take a paid writing course, the information is free.
-To support the cost of maintaining this site, I have affiliate links for apps and books, and when you buy through my site, you’ll not pay one penny more even though I might earn a small commission.
+To support the cost of maintaining this site, I have affiliate links for apps and books, and when you buy, you’ll not pay one penny more even though I might earn a small commission.
 By the way, I only recommend apps, books, and courses I’ve purchased and tested.

 I encourage you to share TameYourBook.com with others.
 As Nelson Henderson wrote, “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”

 Explore the links above and check out The Ultimate Free Character Template and Arc.

 Join with Other Writers!